Ginger Breedlove, PhD, CNM, FACNM

-Tia Tilson is the Treasurer of the March for Moms Board and is Vice President of Development for the Institute for Clinical and Economic Review.
-Ms. Tilson has more than 20 years of experience in fundraising in higher education, hospitals, and global health.
+Tia Tilson is the Treasurer of the March for Moms Board and is the Executive Director of the Watertown Community Foundation.
+She has more than 20 years of experience in fundraising in higher education, hospitals, and global health.

 Mary D'Alton, MD

 Mary E. D’Alton, MD, is Chair of the Department of Obstetrics & Gynecology and the Willard C. Rappleye Professor of Obstetrics & Gynecology at Columbia University Irving Medical Center, and is Director of Services at the Sloane Hospital for Women at NewYork-Presbyterian.

 Charles Johnson is a father and husband of the late Kira Dixon Johnson, who tragically lost her life after a c-section.
 Charles is a maternal health advocate and founder of 4Kira4Moms.

 Jamila Taylor is the President & CEO of the National WIC Association.
 A renowned women’s health expert, Taylor also works on issues related to reproductive rights and justice, focusing on the structural barriers to access to health care, racial and gender disparities in health outcomes, and the intersections between health care and economic justice.